-- Catastrophic protection for out-ofpocket expenses Your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$5,000 for Self Only, \$6,850 for Self Plus One, or \$6,850 for Self and Family enrollment in-network and \$5,000 for Self Only, \$10,000 for Self Plus One, or \$10,000 for Self and Family enrollment out-of-network.
+Catastrophic protection for out-ofpocket expenses Your annual maximum for out-of-pocket expenses (deductibles, coinsurance and copayments) for covered services is limited to \$5,000 for Self Only, \$6,850 for Self Plus One, or \$6,850 for Self and Family enrollment in-network and \$5,000 for Self Only enrollment, \$10,000 for Self Plus One enrollment or \$10,000 for Self and Family enrollment out-of-network.
 The Self Plus One or Self and Family out-of-pocket maximum must be satisfied by one or more family members before the plan will begin to cover eligible medical expenses at 100%.
 However, certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum (such as expenses in excess of the Plan's allowable amount or benefit maximum).
-Refer to Section 4 Your catastrophic protection out-of-pocket maximum and Value Section 5 Traditional medical coverage subject to the deductible for more details. - Health education resources and account management tools Connect to www.aetnafeds.com for access to Aetna Navigator, a secure and personalized member site offering you a single source for health and benefits information.
-Use it to: Perform self-service functions, like checking your deductible balance or the status of a - Perform self-service functions, like checking your deductible balance or the status of a claim.
+Refer to Section 4 Your catastrophic protection out-of-pocket maximum and Aetna Direct Section 5 Traditional medical coverage subject to the deductible for more details.